Hospice Nurse

 What training and certifications are required to become a hospice nurse?
 How do the qualifications differ from those of a regular nurse?

-Asked by Jenna about 11 years ago
+Asked by Jenna over 11 years ago

 Any RN can be a hospice nurse actually.
 It's just that it really is a calling.
 I have gotten other friends involved and they didnt last because of the constant dealing with death and dying.
 LPNs are limited in the field but can do it as long as an RN sees the patient and meets the Medicare guidelines.
 Even a new graduate RN can do hospice but it truly is a calling.
 Palliative care certifications are a plus and can be gotten through your company.